 SOS receives contributions of noncash assets and services as donations (in-kind contributions).
 Contributed services are reported at their estimated fair value of those donated services when those services either (1) creates or enhances a nonfinancial asset, or (2) require specialized skills, are provided by entities or persons possessing those skills, and would need to be purchased if they were not donated.
-For the years ended December 31, 2022 and 2021, SOS did not receive contributed services.
+For the years ended December 31, 2023 and 2022, SOS did not recognize contributions of services.

 Contributed materials and supplies are recorded at their estimated fair market value at the date of the contribution.
-For the years ended December 31, 2022 and 2021, SOS did not receive contributed materials and supplies.
+For the years ended December 31, 2023 and 2022, SOS did not recognize contributions of materials and supplies.